 Why Go: The newest lodging to open in Lyons, this hip downtown hotel with mid-century modern furnishings offers a mix of rooms, including a two-bedroom king suite, a queen suite with a kitchenette and a queen kitchenette with bunk bed.

-Tip: Stop by the outdoor beer garden on the lodge’s east side for a drink in the evening.
+Tip: Stop by the outdoor Rock Garden on the lodge’s east side for a drink in the evening along with live music and screenings of adventure films on select nights.

 2. LaVern M. Johnson Park